Rupa830904/Project-Portfolio4-Studyalongcultureschool/README.md

  The Navigation contains links for Home, Bookings, Menus and has allauth options.

 The following navigation items are available on all pages:
-  * Home -> index.html - Visible to all
+  * Course -> index.html - Visible to all
   * Bookings (Drop Down):
     * Manage Bookings -> managebookings.html - Visible to logged in users
     * New Booking -> booking.html - Visible to logged in users